-The product is independent and totally self-contained.
+The product (executable and configuration file?) is independent and totally self-contained.

+Executbale should run without errors, should not be dependent of other files

+On running .exe program should work: run .exe

 Interfaces

-The simulation does not feature any graphical user interface, but takes inputs and commands via the command line from the user.
+The simulation does not feature any graphical user interface (no GUI?), but takes inputs and commands via the command line from the user (prints outputs, isn’t this feedback, or userinterface…?).

+Commands via command line should execute something in programm

 Operation

-The product operates only on provided inputs and does not feature any operation without direct input from the user.
+The product operates only on provided (Where is provided?) inputs (What kinds of inputs?
+Is the configuration file not an input?
+Are the command executions inputs?) and does not feature any operation without direct input from the user Testcase: run a provided command run a not provided command * 3 (empty, wrong) does nothing happen if nothing provided? > handler prints information, so wrong

 Product Functions

 The software provides the user the ability to simulate phone routing using a command line.
-The user can specify his initial setup via file.
-The initial setup consist of a non empty set of nodes, an arbitrary number of phones.
-With this done it is possible to make calls to other phone that get routed over a node, the other phone needs to be connected to the handler and not busy.
-The call functionality does include ringing and the possibility to refuse a connection.
-A phone can be connected or disconnected to the handler, this affects reachability of the phone.
+The user can specify his initial setup via file?what file?.
+The initial setup consist of a non empty set of nodes (what is a non empty set, minimal one), an arbitrary number of phones (arbitrary? -> nodes and phones are limited between 0 - 9999).
+With this done it is possible (not if one node and one phone) to make calls to other phone that get routed over a node, the other phone needs to be connected to the handler (registered to handler, when connected to the handler?
+Is this checkable?
+Is handler system?) and not busy (can this be checked?).
+The call functionality does include ringing and the possibility to refuse a connection (so, also able to pick up call).
+A phone can be connected or disconnected to the handler, this affects reachability of the phone(how is it affected?).
 Since this is a simulation the user also can issues commands to simulate the malfunction of a phone or a node.
-When a node malfunctions every call that is routed over the specified node gets terminated.
+When a node malfunctions every call that is routed over the specified node gets terminated (and this node can’t be used anymore).
 When a phone malfunctions, it is no longer reachable for the other phones.
 To make this a little bit more realistic the handler only notices a malfunction of a phone when it gets contacted the first time after a malfunction happened.
-The whole state of the system will be outputted to the command line in every time something changes.
+The whole state of the system (nodes, status nodes, phones, status phones, etc i.e. handler information.) will be outputted to the command line in every time something changes (> after a command is entered in terminal…).

 Assumptions and Dependencies